CR0NYM3X/POSTGRESQL/usuarios, accesos y permisos.md

   REVOKE ALL PRIVILEGES ON DATABASE mytestdba FROM "92096883";

 TABLES:
-  revoke all on all tables in schema public from "testuserdba";
   REVOKE ALL PRIVILEGES ON ALL TABLES IN SCHEMA public FROM "testuserdba";
   REVOKE ALL PRIVILEGES ON TABLE nombre_de_tabla FROM nombre_del_rol;